-Many of our patients are looking for a functional, integrative, or naturopathic doctor who can also serve as their primary care provider (PCP).
+Many of our patients are looking for a functional medicine practitioner who can also serve as their primary care provider (PCP).
 So is that possible or just wishful thinking?
 The short answer is - it’s wishful thinking.

 Functional (FM) and Integrative medicine (IM) practitioners almost always operate out of a private practice.
 Your visits will generally be office visits, or meeting over a video / telemedicine call, rather than as part of a larger medical institution where they’re connected to other surgeons, specialists and doctors (like Stanford Family Medicine, Sutter Health, etc).
 Also, many FM, IM, and ND providers may work in practices where there is no “on-call” service, as most conditions they treat tend not to be associated with urgent situations or emergencies.

-The exception to this is, of course, if your PCP happens to have integrative or functional medicine training and is able to provide both types of support.
+The exception to this is, of course, if your PCP happens to also be a functional medicine practitioner and is able to provide both types of support.

 As stated above, FM, IM, and ND providers don’t generally treat emergencies or provide urgent care.
 They tend to focus on treating chronic diseases that have developed over time, or they work with you to optimize your current state of health and prevent future disease.
 They also have regular clinic hours and generally do not operate outside of those hours.

 Here at Rupa Health, we believe in the importance of both styles of medicine - traditional Western medicine & holistic / integrative care.
-Our most successful patients work with a variety of practitioners - for example: a PCP, an acupuncturist, and a naturopathic doctor.
-We’re here to help you find your team of practitioners.
+Our most successful patients work with a variety of practitioners - for example: a PCP, an acupuncturist, and a functional medicine practitioner.

 Confused about the difference between functional, integrative, and naturopathic medicine?
 Read more in our holistic medicine glossary.

 References & Further Reading

 What You Should Know About Primary Care Physicians (PCP), VeryWell Health